-Join Aaron F. Ross for an in-depth discussion in this video Understanding the Nucleus solver, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Understanding the Nucleus solver, part of Learning Maya nCloth 2012.

 Before we begin building an nCloth scene, I want to spend a few minutes describing the nature of Nucleus.
 Nucleus is the underlying framework upon which nCloth is built, and other modules within Maya have been built upon Nucleus as well.
 Currently, with version 2013, we've got nParticles, and also nHair.
 Today, we're going to be focusing, of course, on nCloth, but let's talk for a moment about the basic components of a Nucleus simulation.